 - Strong example: This course will use multiple choice and short answer tests to

-series of short problem-solution essays that are evaluated primarily for how
+a series of short problem-solution essays that are evaluated primarily for

 apply course knowledge in